Fordham-lawlib-bento/fordham-law-search/README.md

 `heroku_secrets` gem to then load these into Rails secrets on boot on heroku.

-### SSL (https)

-The SSL (https) cert is obtained from letsencrypt.com.

-It has been automatically obtained with the [letsencrypt-rails-heroku](https://github.com/pixielabs/letsencrypt-rails-heroku) gem.

-There is a heroku scheduled task that periodically renews the cert with letsencrypt, per instructions in the letsencrypt-rails-heroku gem README.

 ## Embed Search Form

 A utility to embed the search form on a remote page is included.
 It uses